Climate change causing Canadian Rockies lakes to lose their famous turquoise lustre, says ecologist | CBC News

 "This summer the heat domes in Western Canada really have accelerated the rate of melting of the glaciers in the … Rockies," said professor of aquatic ecology Rolf Vinebrooke on CBC Radio's Daybreak South Tuesday.

-Vinebrook explained that the lakes contain glacial flour, a sediment from rocks that slowly makes its way into the water through erosion.
+Vinebrooke explained that the lakes contain glacial flour, a sediment from rocks that slowly makes its way into the water through erosion.
 But as the glaciers melt at faster rates than ever before, less of the meltwater contains the rock flour, which intercepts sunlight and gives the lakes their milky turquoise luster.

 He said this could also cause the water quality to deteriorate and harm unique species that live in the lakes.